frontiersusa/press-css/readme.md

 ## Using in other projects

-1. `cd` into your project directory and `npm i @frontiersusa/press-css`.
+1. `cd` into your project directory and `npm install @frontiersusa/press-css`.
-2. Copy `tailwind.js` to your project's root or reference it in your project
+2. Copy `tailwind.config.js` to your project's root or reference it in your project

 ## CSS Support

-- Official support for >1% of Frontiers USA browser stats.
+- Official support for >1% and last 3 of browsers.
-- Basic support for IE 10 & 11
+- Basic support for IE 10 & 11.
-- IE 9 and earlier are not supported
+- IE 9 and earlier are _not_ supported.

 ## Maintaining this repository